 - Singing in the choir (previous events include an evening in the park concert; carol services at the local church; QEGSMAT video)

 - Taking part in the annual Summer Production

-- Private music lessons (woodwind/guitar and ukulele/drumming)
+- Private music lessons (currently: woodwind and brass)

 All children will develop a love of music.
 Exposure to high quality teaching means children enjoy music, both from the performing and participation point but through appreciation and evaluation of the work of others.